theaeropilot/MSFS2024-Discord-Rich-Presence/README.md

 Show Discord users what you are flying in Microsoft Flight Simulator 2024.

-This tool integrates Microsoft Flight Simulator 2024 with Discord Rich Presence, displaying real-time flight details such as aircraft type, altitude, and location in your Discord status.
+This tool integrates Microsoft Flight Simulator 2024 with Discord Rich Presence, displaying real-time flight details such as aircraft type, altitude, and location on your Discord profile.

 ## Features
-- Displays aircraft name, altitude, speed, and location in Discord Rich Presence
+- Displays aircraft name, altitude, speed, and location in Discord
 - Automatically connects to MSFS2024 via SimConnect
 - Runs in the background with minimal resource usage